kevinshi97/ChessHelper/README.md

 - stockfish: `pip install stockfish`

 A very important part of getting the code to work is to set up Stockfish.
 In addition to running the pip command to install the python Stockfish library, you need to link the correct Stockfish binary.
-On
+On lines 65 to 68, there are a few lines to load the correct Stockfish binary.
+Please use the correct stockfish binary by uncommenting the correct OS and commenting out the incorrect OS.

 Here are a few of the sample cmd line commands to generate the outputs in sample outputs.
 `python main.py -p assets/test/untitled.png -t b`